mflamand/Bullseye/README.md

 1. Tegowski, M. , Flamand, M.N., Meyer, K.M. scDART-seq reveals distinct m6 A signatures and mRNA methylation heterogeneity in single cells.
 Mol Cell 82, 868–878, February 17, 2022. https://doi.org/10.1016/j.molcel.2021.12.038

+For use in Bulk dataset and quantification of editing, see:

+2. Flamand, M.N. and Meyer K.D. m6A and YTHDF proteins contribute to the localization of select neuronal mRNAs.
+Nucleic Acids Research, Volume 50, Issue 8, 6 May 2022, Pages 4464–4483, https://doi.org/10.1093/nar/gkac251

 For information of original HyperTRIBE pipeline, see :

 ## HyperTRIBE